RiceU-HeavyIons/INLcalib/README.md

-# INLcalib
+# Integrated Non-Linear Calibrations for the STAR TDIG Electronics
-STAR's INL Calibrations for the TDIG electronics
+---

 # How to calibrate TDIG boards?